 - Since the Haverhill Public Library has declared its primary service responses to be Basic Literacy, Current Topics and Titles, Formal Learning Support and General Information special consideration will be given to materials requested by customers or which support the library’s role in these areas.
-Books, periodicals, cassettes or electronic media with discriminatory attitudes or with religious or political bias are not to be purchased.
+Books, periodicals, disks or electronic media with discriminatory attitudes or with religious or political bias are not to be purchased.

-Fiction is provided for a wide range of interests and reading abilities, including board books, concept books, picture books, readers, stories for children ad books dealing with special issues.
+Fiction is provided for a wide range of interests and reading abilities, including board books, concept books, picture books, easy readers, stories for children and books dealing with special issues.
 Textbooks intended for reading instruction are not purchased.
 Occasionally, a work of imaginative or historical fiction that accurately portrays a way of life, period, or incident may be purchased despite the use of an occasional unpleasant word or incident, provided that the total impact of the book meets other criteria.
 Series fiction will be included within the collection as popular demands dictate.

 Nonfiction materials must be up-to-date, accurate and selected in a wide range of interests and reading levels.
 Textbooks may be purchased only where other materials on a subject are not available.
 Nonfiction series materials will be evaluated as individual items and must meet selection criteria.

 Reference Collection will be selected and maintained.
 Materials selected for the Reference Collection will be judged on currency, scope, format and accuracy.
 Each Dewey area should be covered with as great a depth as the availability of materials allow.

 The Parent-Teacher Collection